timvideos/HDMI2USB-fx2-firmware/README.md

 such as the [Numato Opsis](https://opsis.hdmi2usb.tv) and the Digilent Atlys boards.

+Firmware is generally compiled with [SDDC 3.6]() and the sdas8051 assembler.
+Older versions *might* work but have been known to generate incorrect firmware.

 ## [microload](./microload)

 microload is firmware which loads a second stage firmware from an FPGA via I2C.